Youth Relations & Organizational Equity Manager Trimease K Carter, LMSW

 What is an assessment and why is it important?

-Wholespire trains youth advocates through The Healthy Young People Empowerment (HYPE) Project® to identify, plan, and implement healthy eating and active living projects.
-The HYPE Project curriculum features a session that teaches youth the importance of assessing their focus area before starting a project so that they can have a clear understanding of the problem, whom it impacts, and how it shows up in everyday ways.
-This is the same approach Wholespire used when planning its Race Equity and Inclusion (REI) strategies.
-They used several assessments to gather baseline data and provide guidance on goal development.
-Eventually, they will be used to help evaluate the work.
+At Wholespire, we train youth advocates through The Healthy Young People Empowerment (HYPE) Project to identify, plan, and implement healthy eating and active living projects.
+In the HYPE training curriculum, there is a session that teaches youth the importance of assessing their focus area before starting a project so that they can have a clear understanding of the problem, whom it impacts, and how it shows up in everyday ways.
+This is the same approach that we used when planning our Race Equity and Inclusion (REI) strategies.
+We used several assessments to gather baseline data and provide guidance on our goal development.
+Eventually, they will be used to help us evaluate our work.

 As a woman and a person of color, I personally find assessments to be a useful resource because they can help get everyone to a similar understanding of what problems exist.
 Now, if you are only looking for obvious examples of inequities in the workplace, such as hate speech and racial slurs, it may be hard to recognize where race inequity or racism exists in your organization.
 This could lead organizations to falsely believe that they should not have a plan to continuously assess and address equity within their organization.